 - 14. ADA accommodations: An employee who needs an accommodation may contact Human Resources to file a request.
 The request will be evaluated according to established policy and procedures. - 15.
 Requesting and recording leave time: Employees must seek advance approval from their supervisor to use sick leave (when possible and as soon as practicable if not possible in advance), vacation, time off, or other leave credits.
 Each employee is responsible for recording vacation, sick, or other leave as they would for a day they would normally work on campus. - 16.
 Southwestern policies, practices, and procedures: All employees are responsible for complying with Southwestern policies, practices, and policies while telecommuting. - 17.
 Tax and insurance consequences/zoning: All employees are responsible for tax and insurance consequences, if any, of telecommuting, and for conforming to any local zoning regulations.
 Responsibility for fulfilling all obligations in this area rests solely with the employee. - 18.
 Written telecommuting agreement: Each employee who is approved to telecommute will be asked to sign a written telecommuting agreement that specifies the location(s) from which the employee will telecommute and confirms work hours and compliance with this Policy. - 19.
 Travel reimbursement: Southwestern will not reimburse employees for expenses incurred between the employee's resident and any approved telecommuting site. - 20.
 Information Security - a.
 Telecommuting employees must adhere to all applicable security procedures to ensure confidentiality and security of data.
-They must use only secure wifi or hotspots, even at home. - Employees must maintain any and all Southwestern data on a Southwestern-provided device.
+They must use only secure wifi or hotspots, even at home. - b.
+Employees must maintain all Southwestern data on a Southwesternprovided device.
 Southwestern data may not be transferred to personal equipment. - An employee's work computer will be used and maintained in compliance with Southwestern guidelines for uses of hardware and software, including virus-protection software, licensing provisions, system security, and passwords.

 - d.
 The employee will protect all confidential Southwestern documents from unauthorized access.
 Confidential documents should be secured and not left out (whether in hard copy or on a computer screen) for non-Southwestern employees to read or access. - e.
 Phone conversations and video conferences that involve the discussion of confidential information should be conducted using headphones and other measures to prevent disclosure to others present at the telecommuting site. - f.
 All products, documents, and records that are used, developed, or revised while telecommuting remain the property of Southwestern. - g.
-Southwestern may provide hardware and software support; however, obtaining and maintaining an internet connection is the employee's responsibility.
+Southwestern may provide hardware and software support; however, obtaining and maintaining an internet connection is the employee's responsibility. - h.
+To avoid potential access disruption to work accounts, an employee who will be traveling outside of California or the state (other than California) identified in an approved telecommuting agreement should notify IT at least 3 business days in advance by emailing ithelp@swlaw.edu, with a copy to their supervisor, and providing the location (state or country), expected travel dates, and trip duration.